Would love your thoughts, please comment at the end of the post!

 This surgery limits the amount of food a patient’s stomach can hold and thus helps you eat less and reduce weight.
 You will feel full soon and can begin your journey to a healthier version of you even sooner.
 There are certain rules that need to be followed for your surgery to be a complete success.

-- After the surgery, focus should be on low calorie diets that have minimum fats, carbohydrates, proteins and sugars.
+- After the surgery, the focus should be on low-calorie diets that have minimum fats, carbohydrates, proteins, and sugars.

 - Eat slowly and chew your food until it is mushy to avoid any discomfort.